mozilla/bigquery-backfill/backfill/2022-04-27-firefox-desktop-glean-rejected/README.md

 Per https://cloud.google.com/bigquery/streaming-data-into-bigquery it can take up to 90 minutes for the streaming buffer to be fully flushed after new records stop flowing in.

-4. And finally Data SRE will copy errors from the backfill back into the prod error table:
+3. Data SRE will copy errors from the backfill back into the prod error table:

 ```bash
 bq cp --append_table moz-fx-data-backfill-10:payload_bytes_error.structured moz-fx-data-shared-prod:payload_bytes_error.structured
 ```

+4. Finally, Data SRE will remove the resources that were created for this backfill with Terraform using Terraform (note that this also removes DE editor access to the backfill GCP project).